Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 You can expect to find soundbars with an additional center speaker, which will help to make the voices clearer when watching movies and TV shows – also known as a 3.1 system (or 3.0 if there is no subwoofer).

+However, not all soundbars in this price bracket will have a center speaker, so check the features carefully if this is important.
 Many of these soundbars will easily fill the room with powerful sound, so for many people, they can replace a modest hi-fi setup if required.

 Soundbars in this range generally have more connections, which is essential if you want to connect an external device like a DVD player, Blu-ray player or HDMI streaming stick.

 If the soundbar has two HDMI inputs, and you have a modern TV and a source with UHD video, check if the soundbar will pass 4K video with HDR to the TV.
+If not, you must connect your device directly to the TV and pass the audio to the soundbar from the television.

-• Quality Sonos speaker technology
+• Top-quality Sonos speaker technology

 • 3.0.2 channels – center & Dolby Atmos upfiring speakers

-• Supports high-resolution audio formats
+• It supports high-resolution audio formats

 • Compact 25-inch soundbar